bahamas10/sombra/reddit-post.md

 This is where we are now, we have:

 1. An encrypted file from the Tracer trail in the summer games video with a missing passphrase
-2. A skull that may or may not be a puzzle in itself
+2. A skull that may or may not itself be a puzzle

 I realize there are a lot of technical details in this post, but hopefully it can help clear up some information, or at least show that all the clues in this